GalaxyCong/HPMDubbing/README.md

 # HPMDubbing - PyTorch Implementation

 In our [paper](), we proposed Learning to Dub Movies via Hierarchical Prosody Models.
 We provide our implementation and pre-trained models as open-source in this repository.
-(Continue to upload, before the upload is finished, don't rush to run)
+(Continue to upload, before the upload is finished, don't rush to run 🌟)

 Visit our [demo website]() for dubbing samples.